darkzeroman/AntChallenge/README.txt

  - If ant spawns and certain amount of food already exists on mound, spawned ant HALTS.
 It's probably better to wait for new information from another ant instead of wandering/exploring.

- - Only search for food when food sources are updated for increasing efficiency in graph searches.
+ - Only search for food when food sources are updated to lower the number of graph searches.

 ---